ReevesA1/ansible-bootstrap/README1.md

 Notepad $PROFILE.CurrentUserAllHosts
 }
 ```
 - Close and Reopen Powershell to "source it"
-### Set Executation Policy (to allow execution of scripts)
-`Set-ExecutionPolicy -Scope CurrentUser RemoteSigned`
-- see list to see if it worked `Get-ExecutionPolicy -List `
-- Close and Reopen Powershell to "source it"

 ### As Admin Change the user account control (UAC)